-If the CSG Id IE and no Cell Access Mode IE are received in the PATH SWITCH REQUEST message, the MME shall use it in the core network as specified in TS 23.401 [11].
-If the CSG Id IE and the Cell Access Mode IE set to “hybrid” are received in the PATH SWITCH REQUEST message, the MME shall decide the membership status of the UE and use it in the core network as specified in TS 23.401 [11].
-If no CSG Id IE and no Cell Access Mode IE are received in the PATH SWITCH REQUEST message and the UE was previously either in a CSG cell or in a hybrid cell, the MME shall consider that the UE has moved into a cell that is neither a CSG cell nor a hybrid cell and use this as specified in TS 23.401 [11].
+If the CSG Id IE and no Cell Access Mode IE are received in the PATH SWITCH REQUEST message, the MME shall use it in the core network as specified in 3GPP TS 23.401 [11].
+If the CSG Id IE and the Cell Access Mode IE set to “hybrid” are received in the PATH SWITCH REQUEST message, the MME shall decide the membership status of the UE and use it in the core network as specified in 3GPP TS 23.401 [11].
+If no CSG Id IE and no Cell Access Mode IE are received in the PATH SWITCH REQUEST message and the UE was previously either in a CSG cell or in a hybrid cell, the MME shall consider that the UE has moved into a cell that is neither a CSG cell nor a hybrid cell and use this as specified in 3GPP TS 23.401 [11].

-If the GUMMEI of the MME currently serving the UE is available at the eNB (see TS 36.300 [14]) the eNB shall include the Source MME GUMMEI IE within the PATH SWITCH REQUEST message.
+If the GUMMEI of the MME currently serving the UE is available at the eNB (see MFA TS 36.300 [14]) the eNB shall include the Source MME GUMMEI IE within the PATH SWITCH REQUEST message.

-Upon reception of the PATH SWITCH REQUEST ACKNOWLEDGE message the eNB shall store the received Security Context IE in the UE context and the eNB shall use it for the next X2 handover or Intra eNB handovers as specified in TS 33.401 [15].
+Upon reception of the PATH SWITCH REQUEST ACKNOWLEDGE message the eNB shall store the received Security Context IE in the UE context and the eNB shall use it for the next X2 handover or Intra eNB handovers as specified in MFA TS 33.401 [15].

 The PATH SWITCH REQUEST ACKNOWLEDGE message may contain